-The Project Grant for Researchers program is highly competitive.
-Communicate as effectively as possible what question you intend to investigate and why it matters; how you plan to conduct your study (including specific details about research protocols and procedures for data gathering and analysis); and how you, your colleagues/field, and/or the wider church will benefit from the proposed project.
+The Sabbatical Grant for Researchers program is highly competitive.
+Communicate as effectively as possible what question you intend to investigate and why it matters; how you plan to conduct your study (describing data that will inform your analysis); and how you, your colleagues/field, and the wider church will benefit from the proposed project.
 Then indicate the wider significance and relevance of your project, including a clear plan for sharing project findings with people and institutions that need to learn from your discoveries.